Need a smaller granny ring for those steep climbs and all-day epics?

-With the NSB 2×0 Spider you can run a more traditional 22/32T or 24/34T combination.
-The NSB 2×10 Spider is designed to use any standard 64/104 BCD chainring.
-The distance between the rings and the distance from the centre of the bottom bracket is the same as the 120 BCD spider so the set up is simple and the shifting is quick!
+With the NSB 2× Spider, you can run a more traditional 22/32T or 24/34T combination.
+The spider is designed to use any standard 64/104 BCD chainring.
+The distance between the rings and the distance from the centre of the bottom bracket is the same as the 120 BCD spider, so the setup is simple, and the shifting is quick!

 Why do I need this?

 The standard 120 BCD spider does not allow for ring combinations any lower than 26T/39T.
 If you live in a mountainous area with big climbs, you may want to run a smaller climbing ring.

 You need to match the chain to the cassette.
 In most cases, your cassette will be 10-speed, so you will need a 10-speed chain.
 If you wish to use the NSB 2 × 10 Spider with a 9-speed cassette, then you will need to use a 9-speed chain.

 What is the difference between 9-speed and 10-speed chains?